The call for ANZSC 2021 late breaking abstract submission is now open!

 For further information to submit your OZCOTS abstract please see the OZCOTS Call for Abstracts page for further details.

 The Program Committee invites the submission of abstracts and papers for original work for consideration as an oral presentation, poster presentation or mini tutorial in the AStatistical Society of Australia and New Zealand Statistical Association Conference 2021 program.

 Please note the requirements to submit an abstract differs for stream therefore please ensure that you refer to the correct stream guidelines, dates and templates before submitting your abstract.

 Please read the general policies and requirements below before submitting.

-Call for abstract submission is now open.
+Call for late breaking abstract submission is now open.